 7. Saltwater Angelfish

 Most Angels will graze on live corals and are recommended only for larger aquariums with lots of live coral.
-The exception is the Flame Angel which tends to leave most corals alone and is considered by hobbyists as the only “reef safe” Angelfish.
+The exception is the Flame Angel, which tends to leave most corals alone and is considered by hobbyists as the only “reef safe” Angelfish.
 It's also quite beautiful when paired with a Royal Blue Tang and Yellow Butterfly.

 6. Royal Gramma

-5. Rainbow Basslets
+5. Rainbow Basslet

-Gobies are bottom dwellers and spend most of their time either in the reef or on a sandy bottom.
+Gobies are bottom dwellers and spend most of their time either on the reef or a sandy bottom.
 They have delicate sucker-like dorsal fins and should be kept in a tank with very fine substrate so they don’t cut themselves on sharper rocks.
 They will eat flake food but prefer frozen brine shrimp or krill.
 They will not compete for food with more aggressive fish though, and feeding can become a tricky situation if you have many aggressive feeders in the tank.

 3. Electric Blue Damsel

 Electric Blue Damsel fish are one of the most popular beginner fish when it comes to saltwater aquarium species.
-It is small, only 3.5 inches, reef friendly, only semi-aggressive (and due to its small size it doesn’t bother larger fish and usually the only aggression is to smaller species), and is extremely active.
+It is small, only 3.5 inches, reef-friendly, only semi-aggressive (and due to its small size it doesn’t bother larger fish and usually the only aggression is to smaller species), and is extremely active.

 This fish should be kept with only one male with several females to lower the chance for aggression.
 The female is all blue with translucent fins whereas the male is blue with an orange/yellow tail and bright blue fins.
-The Blue Damsel is omnivorous and will feed on a variety of flake, frozen, and plant based foods.
+The Blue Damsel is omnivorous and will feed on a variety of flake, frozen, and plant-based foods.

 2. Yellow Tang

 The Yellow Tang is prized for its daffodil yellow color.
-This reef and invertebrate friendly fish thrives as a loner and should not be kept, even in pairs, with others of its kind unless you are keeping them in a 150 gallon or larger aquarium.
+This reef and invertebrate-friendly fish thrives as a loner and should not be kept, even in pairs, with others of its kind unless you are keeping them in a 150-gallon or larger aquarium.
 They are algae eaters by nature but several keepers will feed them flake foods that contain meat.

-There is no longer term research on the health effects of this type of feeding but it is generally better to feed them algae flakes if possible.
+There is no longer-term research on the health effects of this type of feeding but it is generally better to feed them algae flakes if possible.
 This beautiful tang will fade in color in the evening often showing a light brown color with a distinct horizontal white stripe.
 Yellow Tangs do well with almost every other species on this list although they may occasionally nip at the smallest members of the aquarium.

-Do to the amazing popularity of “Finding Nemo,” the clownfish has taken the saltwater aquarium hobby by storm.
-There is no other saltwater aquarium species that currently outsells it.
+Due to the amazing popularity of Finding Nemo, the clownfish has taken the saltwater aquarium hobby by storm.
+There are no other saltwater aquarium species that currently outsell it.
 Although they tend to prefer an anemone in their tank to make their home they can be kept in tanks without them.
 This reef fish will hide in any of the many crevices in the reef if an anemone isn’t available.

-Clownfish come in many colors including red, orange, yellow and black all with two wavy white vertical stripes down the sides.
-They are relatively hardy if purchased from an aquarium bred source while the wild caught ones don’t do as well due to the stress of moving them.
-Make sure you check with your source to see if the fish are wild caught.
-If so, don't buy them until they have had at least a week to acclimate to the keepers tanks.
-If they look good at that point you can purchase them and move them in to your own tank.
+Clownfish come in many colors including red, orange, yellow, and black all with two wavy white vertical stripes down the sides.
+They are relatively hardy if purchased from an aquarium-bred source while the wild-caught ones don’t do as well due to the stress of moving them.
+Make sure you check with your source to see if the fish are wild-caught.
+If so, don't buy them until they have had at least a week to acclimate to the keeper's tanks.
+If they look good at that point you can purchase them and move them into your own tank.